Harry-Heath/URP-Decal-Node/README.md

 A node for Shader Graph that allows you to create custom decals.

 ## How to use
+Download and import these files anywhere into your Unity project.
 MAKE SURE you have the depth texture enabled in your URP asset.

 Create a new Unlit Graph.